ruivieira/ccfd-demo-summit/README.md

 $ oc login -u <USER>
 ```

-Next you can create a project for this demo, such as
+Next you can create a project for this demo.
+We will use `ccfd` (Credit Card Fraud Detection).

 ```shell
 $ oc new-project ccfd